The database is in the form of an Excel spreadsheet for each district currently covered: to see them, click the buttons below.

 Attestation and mobilisation

-War was declared on 4 August 1914 and the part-time Territorials as well as reservists and members of the Special Reserve were called up immediately.
-Voluntary recruitment began on 7 August and almost half a million men enlisted in two months, but over time the number of volunteers decreased and the Group Scheme (also known as the Derby Scheme) was introduced on 16 October 1915 in an attempt to avoid conscription.
+War was declared on 4 August 1914 and the part-time Territorials as well as reservists and members of the Special Reserve and Home Hospital Reserve were called up immediately.
+Voluntary recruitment began on 7 August and almost half a million men enlisted over the next two months, but the number of volunteers gradually decreased and the Group Scheme (also known as the Derby Scheme) was introduced on 16 October 1915 in an attempt to avoid conscription.
 This called on men aged 18-41 either to volunteer for imediate service as before or to attest their willingness to serve when called upon: those who attested for deferred service were placed in one of 46 age groups and issued with an armband to wear on their civilian clothes until mobilisation.
-The scheme ran until 15 December 1915, but less than half those eligible joined the scheme and conscription was finally introduced for single men on 2 March 1916 and for married men in May 1916.
+The scheme ran until 15 December 1915, but less than half those eligible joined the scheme, so conscription was finally introduced for single men on 2 March 1916 and for married men in May 1916.
 Those who had enlisted under the Group Scheme were mobilised from March 1916 onwards.
 In the later part of the war young men were called up to attest shortly before their 18th birthday and usually mobilised shortly afterwards.

 Age